Your child needs plenty of sleep to allow their body and mind to rest and to grow and develop.

 Try to help your child strike a sensible balance between late night socialising and sleeping.
 A normal young adult sleep pattern should be in place by 16 years of age.
 Dream sleep (REM) occurs 80 to 90 minutes after falling asleep and continues to cycle over 6—8 hours.

 Parents should encourage good sleep practices from an early age.
 A consistent bedtime in a warm (an ideal temperature is around 21°C), dark, comfortable room with light blankets and a firm mattress; helps children to feel safe and secure at night.
-Avoid using electronic media including television, computers and mobile phones for at least an hour before bedtime.
+Avoid using electronic media including television, computers and mobile phones for at least an hour before bedtime, and avoid using these in the bedroom.

 Symptoms that may indicate abnormal sleep